 How to cope with the loss of a spouse or a partner

-Mark Welkin, journalist and author of three grief books, provides advice and guidance on coping with grief after the death of a husband, wife or partner.
+Advice and guidance on coping with grief after the death of a husband, wife or partner

 Regardless of the circumstances surrounding it, the death of a husband, wife or a partner is likely to introduce an instant disruption to your life and turn it upside down.
 You are left to deal with the loss itself whilst having to balance life and taking on extra responsibilities in running the household, looking after the children or holding a job to support yourself.
 It is a struggle but the urgency and the lack of choice encourage you to build the resilience you need to get through these challenges.

 This guide will help you understand the different physical and emotional effects of losing a spouse or a partner and show you how to cope with life on your own.